EcoRaMa/EcoRaMa.github.io/_pages/about.md

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

 ## Data collection
-We will monitor the evolution of the experimental populations across 11 localities for four generations regarding:
+We will monitor the evolution of the experimental populations across 11 localities for a few generations regarding:

 <ul>
   <li>Demographic performance</li>